aws/aws-fpga/sdk/management/fpga_image_tools/README.md

-# Amazon FPGA Image Management Tools
+# Amazon FPGA Image (AFI) Management Tools

-AWS provides the following set of tools for Amazon FPGA Image (AFI) managment.
+AWS provides the following a set of commands(tools) for Amazon FPGA Image (AFI) managment while running on an FPGA-enabled EC2 instance like EC2 F1. **The tools support Linux Instances only**

 * **fpga-describe-local-image-slots**
    * Returns the FPGA image slot numbers and device mappings to use for the fpga-load-local-image, fpga-clear-local-image, and fpga-describe-local-image commands.